Chen Boda: Early life

 Chen Boda was born Chen Jianxiang (陈建相 (陳建相, Tân Kiān-siong, Chén Jiànxiāng)) in 1904 to peasant parents.
 His courtesy name was Shangyou (尚友 (Siōng-iú, Shàngyǒu)).
 During his childhood, his family moved to Jimei, in modern-day Amoy, likely to facilitate young Chen's enrollment at the Jimei Normal School, from which Chen graduated as a schoolteacher (he taught at various elementary schools until 1927).

 In 1925, Chen enrolled at Shanghai Labor University, studying literature, and in 1927 he joined the Chinese Communist Party.
 After returning to Fujian, he was hired as the personal secretary of General Zhang Zhen, helping to prepare for the 1926–1927 Northern Expedition from the CCP side of the First United Front.
 When the Front collapsed, Chen fled and was eventually arrested in Nanjing.
 He was released after a month on General Zhang's recommendation.
 Shortly thereafter, Chen was sent by the Party to Moscow Sun Yat-sen University, where he studied politics and Marxist philosophy for four years.

 In 1931, Chen Boda returned to China, and married Sichuan native Zhu Yuren, who had also studied in Moscow.
 Chen became a professor of politics and ancient Chinese history at China College in Beijing while writing articles under the pen names Chen Zhimei and Chen Boda.
 Most of these articles focused on the dispute between advocates of "national defense literature" such as Lu Xun, and more nationalist authors.
 Chen also did underground work for the Party in Tianjin.

+Chen instructed that Party cadres should perform "systemic critiques" of traditional philosophy like Confucianism, "enrich" dialectical materialism by applying it concretely in the Chinese context, and synthesize Chinese nationalism and proletarian internationalism.
+Chen described this approach as the "Sinification of Marxism," which was in part a precursor to Mao Zedong's May 1938 view of the Sinicization of Marxism.

 From 1937 on, he taught politics and Marxist philosophy at the Central Party School of the Chinese Communist Party in Yan'an, where he became a leader in the Yan'an Rectification Movement.
 He soon became personal research assistant and chief political aide to Mao Zedong.
 Chen published the first collection of Mao's writings in 1937, and an official history of the Party in 1945.